In This Article

 You must ensure that you know exactly what data you store, where it is located and who has access to it.
 The administrator must have access to an immutable and easy-to-read log of events concerning your critical assets.
 They should receive real-time alerts any time-sensitive data is accessed, shared, moved, modified, or removed.

-If you’d like to see how the Lepide Data Security Platform can keep your data safe in your hybrid environment, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can keep your data safe in your hybrid environment, schedule a demo with one of our engineers.

 Popular Blog Posts